Here are 18 Buddhist quotes that inspire us all to believe in the wisdom of Buddha.

 Use your work to boost peace and happiness for all.

-One of the most important life lessons in all of Buddhism is the importance of non-attachment.
+One of the most important Buddhist values and beliefs is non-attachment.

 Non-attachment means living in a “liquid state”.
 It means we are not attached to ideas of want or anger.
 It means we live in the present moment.